wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** Oh, lovely to meet you Denise.
 My name is P...

 **Layabout:** _interrupting_ Look, I don't want to seem rude, but I'm just not interested in yer small-talk.
-If it's all the same to you, I'd rather you just kept yourself to yourself.
+If it's all the same to you, I'd rather you just kept yourself to yourself. _Shoo's Petra away and sits down on the chair she's just spotted_

 **Petra:** Oh, I see, well do you at least mind me asking what you're in for?
 I mean, I think I at least deserve to know if I've been locked up with a mass murderer... or worse!

 **Layabout:** _sighs_ well if you really must know I was sent here by The Dames from their awful planet, just because they hate me, even though I've done nothing wrong.

 **Petra:** Oh my stars, I don't believe it, we've got loads in common.
 I was sent here by the Dames too.
 I was leading a peaceful protest against the horrendous way they're destroying our environment, using up all the natural resources for their pointless cosmetics...
 So I started a movement.
-You must have heard of us? _hands her a leaflet_ Just Stop Dames!
+You must have heard of us? _shows her a leaflet_ Just Stop Dames!
 That's me there on the front of the leaflet.
 So anyway, I'm leading the protest march...
 I mean I say leading, but there was only me there, but from little acorns etc etc...
 Anyway, where was I?
-Oh yes, I'm peacefully protesting, as is my right, and these two nasty little robot things came out, arrested me.
+Oh yes, I'm peacefully protesting, as is my right, and these two nasty little robot things came out and arrested me.
 I had no legal representation, which is a breach of my human rights, and next thing I know, I'm here, on the planet stench, on my own... until you turned up that is!

 **Layabout:** Mmmmm, what a fascinating story!

 **Petra:** I know.
 Anyway, you can help me, I'm digging a tunnel _shows her a teaspoon_ with this.
 We're going to escape.
-Then you can join Just Stop Dames and help in the fight against tyrrany...
+Then YOU can join Just Stop Dames and help in the fight against tyrrany...

 **Layabout:** Look, I'm sorry, but it all sounds like a lot of effort, and I'll be honest, I don't mind it here.
 I can do what I like without anyone bossing me about - I like it.